spiral-project/ihatemoney/docs/installation.md

     docker run -d -p 8000:8000 ihatemoney/ihatemoney -w 3

-If needed, there is a `docker-compose.yml` file available as an example on the [project github repository](https://github.com/spiral-project/ihatemoney/blob/master/docker-compose.yml)
+If needed, there is a `docker-compose.yml` file available as an example on the [project repository](https://github.com/spiral-project/ihatemoney/blob/master/docker-compose.yml)

 (cloud)=
 ## On a Cloud Provider